alem-platform/bootcamp-go/story01/unixbox-06/README.md

 ### Task

-You need to work with a file named `poem.txt`.
+You need to work with a file named `unixbox/poem.txt`.

-Create a script `solution.sh` that does the following:
+Create a script `unixbox/06.sh` that does the following:

 - Counts how many lines have `code`